-Scalp problems can occur without any warning and can leave you embarrassed and stressed.
-So if you notice any bumps or dry flakes on your scalp, then you most likely have some form of scalp condition.
+Scalp problems can occur without any warning, if you notice any bumps or dry flakes on your scalp, then you most likely have some form of scalp condition.

 List Of Scalp Problems

 Scalp problems can differ in many ways.
 Something as common as dandruff is a type of scalp problem.
 Let’s differentiate the different types of scalp problems based on how common and rare they are: